 Keywords: p-hacking, satire

 With a few recent and unfortunate exceptions (e.g., Camerer et al., 2018; Open Science Collaboration, 2015), the discovery that p values can be hacked to support researchers’ hypotheses has proven to be of exceptional utility to the enterprise of psychological science (e.g., acquiring publications, tenure, and flair; see Bakker, Dijk, & Wicherts, 2012; Simmons, Nelson, & Simonsohn, 2011 for tutorials).
-However, efforts to further optimize the process of p-hacking have slow rate in recent years due to a number of unfortunate setbacks such as wider use of replication and pre-registration (Munafò et al., 2017; Nosek et al., 2015; Nosek et al., 2018).
+However, efforts to further optimize the process of p-hacking have slowed in recent years due to a number of unfortunate setbacks such as wider use of replication and pre-registration (Munafò et al., 2017; Nosek et al., 2015; Nosek et al., 2018).

 In this article, I introduce the peconomical metric and demonstrate how it can streamline the process of p-hacking your results.
 While this metric does suffer from the mild flaw of providing zero diagnosticity of the presence or absence of a true effect, this property is of course largely irrelevant to our aforementioned primary goals.
 Importantly, the metric possesses three superior characteristics.
 First, it is non-inferior to current p-hacking practices, which also tell us little about the presence or absence of a true effect (Hussey, 2018).
 Second, it retains a far more important property of hacked p values: it has high predictive validity for publishability.
 Finally, it also provides economic benefits relative to the high total life-cycle costs associated with traditional p-hacking (e.g., eliminates the need for comprehensive graduate training in statistics, frees up time for noise-mining other data sets).